 However, it’s important to remember that skin types differ from person to person, and also that the time it may take to achieve your desired results depends on factors such as the age of the scar, as well as its size and location on your body.

 Age has a significant impact on how long scars might take to fade, as the older we get the more our skin changes.
 Wrinkles appear, of course, and skin begins to sag as it becomes less elastic with age.
 It also becomes a little rougher, thinner, and bruises more easily.

-Additionally, a lifetime of exposure to sunlight and the elements causes changes in skin pigmentation, so it’s more often than not the case that freckles, moles, and age spots will increase as time ticks on by.
-The changes to your skin as you age mean it can take longer for scars to fade in later life, even if you use rosehip oil!
+Additionally, a lifetime of exposure to sunlight and the elements causes changes in skin pigmentation, so it’s more often than not the case that freckles, moles, and age spots will increase as time ticks by.
+The changes to your skin as you age mean it can take longer for scars to fade in later life, even if you use rosehip oil.

 Should I expect fast results?

-Just as people’s skin types differ, so do reports from around the world as to the length of time it takes for rosehip oil to work its singular magic.
+Just as people’s skin types differ, so do reports from around the world as to the length of time it takes for rosehip oil to work its magic.

 You may read about someone who’s been using rosehip oil as a remedy for acne scarring, and that they’d seen significant progress after just a few weeks of twice-daily applications.